Guide to Marijuana Edibles

 The types of edibles at dispensaries in your area may vary from state to state, but this list compiles some tried and true favorites in the edible world.

 - Baked Goods: Chances are you’ve heard of marijuana brownies.
 Baked goods make up some of the most popular cannabis edible types.
 And the industry has expanded exponentially when it comes to baked cannabis products.
 Now, you can buy cookies, pancakes, brownies, muffins, and more, depending on state regulations.
-It would be impossible to list them all here, and there are certainly even more options available if you prefer to make your own cannabis baked goods at home.

 - Gummies & Chews: These sweet, chewy products come in all different shapes and sizes.
 While they look and taste like candy, it’s important to remember that dosages vary with edibles, and you should take care with your dosage to avoid unpleasant side effects.